AdityaGavali/Flutter-Project---Dice/README.md

 A new Flutter project.
 It is a flutter project with functionality.
-You can make the die roll at the press of a button using this application.
+You can make the dice roll at the press of a button using this application.

 ## Getting Started